danielbodnar/awesome-stars/README.md

 ## java

+- [apache/tika](https://github.com/apache/tika) - The Apache Tika toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
+- [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️
 - [liquibase/liquibase](https://github.com/liquibase/liquibase) - Main Liquibase Source
 - [pact-foundation/pact-plugins](https://github.com/pact-foundation/pact-plugins) - 🏰 Architecture to support Plugins 🔌 with Pact 🔗